Teenage Mutant Ninja Turtles: Dreamwave Productions (2003)

 A monthly comic inspired by the 2003 TV series was published by Dreamwave Productions from June to December 2003.
 It was written by Peter David and illustrated by LeSean Thomas.
 In the first four issues, which were the only ones directly adapted from the TV series, the story was told from the perspectives of April, Baxter, Casey, and a pair of New York City police officers.

 IDW Publishing (2011–present)

 In 2011, IDW Publishing acquired the license to publish new collections of Mirage storylines and a new ongoing series.
 The first issue of the new series was released in August of that year.
-Eastman and Tom Waltz wrote the book, with Eastman and Dan Duncan providing art.
-In 2017 issue No. 73 of the comic was published, making it the longest running comic series in the franchises history.
+Eastman and Tom Waltz wrote the book, and Eastman and Dan Duncan provided the art.
+In 2017 issue #73 of the comic was published, making it the longest-running comic series in the franchise's history.
 In addition to the main series and spin-offs set within its continuity, IDW also published comics based on the 2012 Turtles animated series and the 2018 animated series, Rise of the Teenage Mutant Ninja Turtles.
+The volume one of the series ended in April 2024 at issue #150, while volume two was released three months later in July.